2002 Mecca girls' school fire: Aftermath

 In the outrage over the deaths that followed, Crown Prince Abdullah removed girls' schools from the administration of the "General Presidency for Girls' Education"—an "autonomous government agency long controlled by conservative clerics"—and put it under the Ministry of Education, which already controlled boys' schools.
 In 1960, when girls' schools were first created in Saudi Arabia, they were put under the control of a separate administration dominated by conservatives as "a compromise to calm public opposition to allowing (not requiring) girls to attend western style school".

 Similar incident

-There was another similar incident in 2014; according to a report, a female student at a Saudi university died of heart attack after being denied access to advanced medical assistance because the paramedics were male.
+There was another similar incident in 2014; according to a report, a female student at a Saudi university died of a heart attack after being denied access to advanced medical assistance because the paramedics were male.
 Senior members of the faculty reportedly prevented the paramedics from entering primarily because the student was not fully covered and they did not want to get into trouble for having men in close proximity to her.
 This caused many Saudis to vent their anger and question the University's policies.
-However the rector of the university denied this and said that they did all they could.
+However, the rector of the university denied this and said that they did all they could.
 An anonymous staff member said that the paramedics were not called immediately and there was a delay in letting them in.
 The staff member also said that it appeared that two of the female college deans at the university panicked after hearing about the heart attack.